krishanthisera/CKS-Challenges/challenge-04.md

 04:53:46.659625483: Error Package management process launched in container (user=root user_loginuid=-1 command=apt install nginx pid=32016 container_id=8bfd921f6a90 container_name=k8s_eden-software2_eden-software2_eden-prime_c62cd7c1-37c2-47cc-88d6-cbf4434f480b_0 image=ubuntu:latest)
 ```

-here the culprit is a container belongs to a pod in `eden-prime` namespace, so we simply have to terminate the pods.
+Here, the culprit is a container belongs to a pod in `eden-prime` namespace, so we have to terminate the pods.

-so the container name, according to the above log `container_name=k8s_eden-software2_eden-software2`
+The container name, according to the above logs is `container_name=k8s_eden-software2_eden-software2`

 To terminate the specific pod